Part 1: First-Time Author Mistakes & How to Avoid Them

 Unless the situation absolutely calls for it—intense battle scenes where the characters are yelling over each other—don’t use an exclamation point.
 I cannot begin to tell you how many manuscripts I’ve come across that have a plethora of exclamation points.
 And, just for the record, it is never justified to use multiple exclamation points at the end of a sentence, no matter how upset your character is.
 One exclamation point will always suffice.

-Describing the characters emotions with actions and body language, such as facial expressions and moving their arms, shows your audience how they're feeling.
+Describing the characters emotions with actions and body language, such as facial expressions and arm movement, shows your audience how they're feeling.
 If you want to learn more about "Show, Don't Tell," read my guest blog post on a colleague's website.

-These only belong in Facebook posts and on other social media platforms—never in your manuscript.
+These belong in Facebook posts and on other social media platforms—rarely in your manuscript—so use them sparingly and with trepidation, if at all.

 “He then loudly stood up from his chair,” is a great example of what you need to watch for.
 “He stood up from his chair abruptly, the screeching of the legs against the floor causing everyone in the room to turn his direction and glare,” or something to that effect would create a better visual for your readers.